New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Level term life insurance

 Level term life insurance has a fixed death benefit and premiums for the policy’s duration.
-This makes level term life insurance the most predictable term life insurance type.
+This helps make level term life insurance the most predictable term life insurance type.

 Decreasing term life insurance